NeustarRegistry/nsr-toolkit/readme.md

 ### Trademark Clearing House (TMCH)

-The toolkit provides an API to integrate with Registries to perform TMCH related functionality using ARI TMCH extension.
+The toolkit provides an API to integrate with Registries to perform TMCH related functionality using Neustar TMCH extension.
 It also provides an API to validate and parse SignedMarkData (SMD) file and access its contents,

 Given an input SMD file, the base64-encoded part of this file must be extracted: